-- (1) on an actual basis after giving effect to a 1:2 reverse stock split of our common shares, which took effect December 1, 2004; and - (2) on a pro forma as adjusted basis to reflect the this offering and the Transactions.
+- (i) on an actual basis; and - (ii) on a pro forma as adjusted basis to reflect the this offering and the Transactions.

 You should read this table in conjunction with "Use of Proceeds," "Selected Consolidated Historical Financial Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations," our consolidated financial statements, and the unaudited pro forma condensed consolidated financial statements and, in each case, the related notes included elsewhere in this prospectus.